cbarkinozer/Java/Spring/Spring.md

 **pom.xml(Project Object Model)**: The core business unit in Maven.
 An XML file containing information about the project and configuration details used by Maven to build the project.

+**DAO vs DTO**:

 **Spring vs Spring Boot**:
+Spring is a Java EE framework that is used to build applications.
+Spring Boot framework is mainly used to develop REST API’s.
+Spring's key feature is dependency injection.
+Spring Boot's key feature is autoconfiguration.

+**Spring Boot Autoconfiguration**: The method of automatically configuring a Spring application based on the dependencies found on the classpath.
+Autoconfiguration can speed up and simplify development by removing the need to define some beans that are part of the auto-configuration classes..

 **Spring initialzr**: Spring Initializr is a Web-based tool that generates the Spring Boot project structure.
 The Spring Initializr tool takes care of the following configuration for any Spring-based project: